d9w/WindFLO/README.md

 ### Variables

-Users have read access to the following variables, which
+Users have read access to the following variables without increasing the evaluation count.
+All variables are updated by the evaluator class:

 * *Wake free ratio:* the fitness of the entire layout.
 It is a value between 0 and 1 representing the energy capture of the field over the theoretical